+Those who respond to treatment right away tend to do better.
 Most children with ALL can be cured.
-Children usually have a better outcome than adults.
+Children often have a better outcome than adults.

 You may reduce your risk of ALL by avoiding contact with certain toxins, radiation, and chemicals.

-ALL; Acute childhood leukemia; Cancer - acute childhood leukemia (ALL); Leukemia - acute childhood (ALL)
+ALL; Acute lymphoblastic leukemia; Acute lymphoid leukemia; Acute childhood leukemia; Cancer - acute childhood leukemia (ALL); Leukemia - acute childhood (ALL)